Nine Steps to Setting Up an Infrared Inspection Program

 Always remember that heat shortens equipment life.
 This is true for any electrical and mechanical equipment.
 For wound electrical equipment such as transformers and motors, a time-tested rule of thumb states that, “For every 10 centigrade degrees that a device exceeds its rated maximum temperature, its insulation life will be reduced by 50%.”

 Once we have planned our inspections, we need to actually perform them.
 To accomplish this, give consideration to the following.

 Select your people.
-Typically, persons with an electrical, mechanical or construction background are particularly suited for thermography.
+Typically, persons with an electrical, mechanical, or construction background are particularly suited for thermography.
 Persons trained in other PdM technologies may be particularly suited as well.
-Other useful skills should include: the ability to effectively communicate, good investigative skills, and physical capabilities suited to the inspection challenges including the ability to see color.
+Other useful skills should include the ability to effectively communicate, good investigative skills, and physical capabilities suited to the inspection challenges including the ability to see color.

 Once you have selected your people, be certain to obtain unbiased training and certification.
-Infrared training courses are generally listed by levels which range from one to three.
+Infrared training courses are generally listed by levels that range from one to three.
 Such levels generally correspond to levels of qualification for test personnel as defined by the American Society of Nondestructive Testing (ASNT) and the International Organization for Standardization (ISO).
 In selecting formal training for thermographers, be certain to choose a reputable training firm that does not have a bias toward a particular brand of thermal imaging equipment.